obitorin07/Car-Sales-Analysis-Using-Python-SQL-Power-BI/README.md

 # Car Sales Analysis Using Python

 This repository contains an analysis of car sales data using Python.
+The project aims to provide insights into car sales trends, dealer performance, and key metrics such as total revenue and average price.
+Using various Python libraries, the data is processed, analyzed, and visualized to help understand sales patterns and inform decision-making.

 ## Dataset